 4,000.
 That’s the average number of steps a person walks per day according to the NHS.
-Of course this will vary massively depending on your occupation, lifestyle, and overall level of health.
+Of course, this will vary massively depending on your occupation, lifestyle, and overall level of health.

 Walking up and down steps is something most people don’t give a second thought to.
-But if you’re dealing with declining health, an illness, or injury, then the thought of tackling the stairs every day and night can fill you with dread.
+But if you’re dealing with declining health, an illness, or an injury, then the thought of tackling the stairs every day and night can fill you with dread.

 At Halton Stairlifts, we want to banish that fear!
 Read on to find out our top tips for making the stairs feel less scary.

 Did you know that some people have a deep fear of stairs called Bathmophobia?
 While this is a rare condition, people who suffer from it may always try to avoid situations that involve using stairs.